 - In-home services (even if non-medical).

 If your doctor believes you will need additional medical treatments or therapy at the time your claim is settled, your attorney may calculate the likely costs.
-Doctors and health care professionals can help with these estimates.
-If a motorist is liable for the death of another motorist, the surviving family could file a claim for wrongful death, in addition to any medical costs incurred between the accident and time of death.
+Expert witnesses, such as doctors and other healthcare professionals, can help with these estimates.
+If a motorist is liable for the death of another motorist, the surviving family could file a claim for wrongful death, in addition to any medical costs incurred between the accident and the time of death.

 Pain and Suffering